natureandjeweltones/natureandjeweltones.github.io/README.md

 ### Shipping Policy

 Orders are carefully packaged and shipped promptly.
 Shipping times may vary depending on destination and carrier service.
 Tracking information will be provided when available.
 Buyers are encouraged to contact us with any questions before purchasing.
+Local pick up in Toronto, may be availible upon request.

 ### Returns